AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-custom-role-for-announcement.md

 9. Select and add the user you want to assign this custom role.
 The assigned users can create an announcement for their scope.

 A custom administrator can create announcements limited to their assigned user groups and catalogs, ensuring messages reach the right audience and preventing unnecessary notifications.
-For Notification and Email announcements, they can include additional user groups and catalogs if these overlap with their assigned scope.
-Only users within the custom administrator's scope will be able to view the announcement.
+For Notification and Email announcements, administrators can add extra user groups, but only users within the defined scope will receive them.
+For Recommendation and Masthead announcements, you can only select user groups within the assigned scope.

 ## Create announcement for the assigned scope